sophongo/sophdoc/docs/en/admin/kpanda/configmaps-secrets/use-secret.md

 ### Graphical operation

-When creating a workload through an image, you can use the key as the data volume of the container by selecting the storage type as "key" on the "data storage" interface.
+When creating a workload through an image, you can use the key as the volume of the container by selecting the storage type as "key" on the "data storage" interface.

 1. Go to the [Image Creation Workload](../workloads/create-deployment.md) page.